4eagle(black)

 bent arrowExhibit: Why does the "Injun" say "How"?
 (I mean, "Hau"?)

-Among the many troublesome Native stereotypes in Disney's Peter Pan (1953), the worst involve that insipid tune, "What Made the Red Man Red."
-(Hau is Lakota for "Hello," etc., but also the crux of many an egregious Euro-American movie misunderstanding or pun.)
+Among the many troublesome Native stereotypes in Disney's Peter Pan (1953), the worst involve that insipid tune, "What Made the Red Man Red?"
+(Hau is Lakota for "Hello," etc., but also the crux of many an egregious Euro-American movie misunderstanding or pun.) . . .
+The chorus, with its "nonsense" words, simply reduces indigenous languages (and semantics) to sheer gibberish.

 (music: Sammy Fain; lyrics: Sammy Cahn [1951])